gruntwork-io/terragrunt/cli/commands/catalog/module/testdata/find_modules/modules/eks-aws-auth-merger/core-concepts.md

 - The `aws-auth-merger` then does an initial merger of all the `ConfigMaps` in the configured namespace to create the initial version of the main `aws-auth` `ConfigMap`.
 - The `aws-auth-merger` then enters an infinite event loop that watches for changes to the `ConfigMaps` in the configured namespace.
-The syncing routine will run everytime the merger detects changes in the namespace.
+The syncing routine will run every time the merger detects changes in the namespace.

 ## How do I use the aws-auth-merger?